Centre Laval: History

 Lee Valley opened its first store in the province on October 3, 2018.

 In June 2020, it was announced that Sportium would close like all locations from that retail banner.
 Décathlon opened on December 19, 2020.

-The second floor of Hudson's Bay was closed around 2020 or 2021 and all of its merchandise is now on the first level.
-It is one of four locations tested by Hudson's Bay as part of a pilot project where the stores are used as showrooms so that "customers can easily place online orders for products not available in-store".
+The second floor of Hudson's Bay was closed around 2020 or 2021 and all of its merchandise was moved on the first level.
+It was one of four locations tested by Hudson's Bay as part of a pilot project where the stores are used as showrooms so that "customers can easily place online orders for products not available in-store".
+Hudson's Bay closed in 2025.